 Defective Tire Lawsuits

-Anyone injured by an accident caused by defective tires can potentially bring a defective tire lawsuit against the company that made or sold the defective tires.
-Plaintiffs in defective tire cases will need to prove that the tire or tires were in fact defective in some way, and that defect caused the tire to fail resulting in the accident.
+Anyone injured in an accident caused by defective tires may have the right to file a tire defect lawsuit against the company that manufactured or sold the faulty tires.
+These defective tire lawsuits allow plaintiffs to seek compensation for injuries, property damage, and other losses.
+To succeed, plaintiffs need to prove that the tire was indeed defective and that this defect directly led to the tire failure, which ultimately caused the accident.

 Defective Tire Verdict and Settlements